surge-synthesizer/surge-synthesizer.github.io/README.md

 # Adding and editing pages

 To make changes, all you need to is fork the project.
-Once you have done that you can create a branch on your fork make changes and then open a PR.
-[This](https://github.com/surge-synthesizer/surge/blob/main/doc/How%20to%20Git.md) git document for the OSS Surge-Synthesizer project outlines a suggested way of doing work and then creating PRs.
+Once you have done that you can create a branch on your fork make changes and then open a pull request.
+[This](https://github.com/surge-synthesizer/surge/blob/main/doc/How%20to%20Git.md) document from the open source Surge Synthesizer project outlines a suggested way of doing work and then creating pull requests.

-Once you have created a branch in your fork you can then just click the edit button (upper right corner) to edit a post in the `src/content/pages` folder.
-Because the posts are markdown documents you can just edit stuff in place in the GitHub editor.
+Once you have created a branch in your fork, you can just click the Edit button (upper right corner) to edit a post in the `src/content/pages` folder.
+Since the posts are Markdown documents, you can just edit stuff in place in GitHub's code editor.

-To add a page, open the `src/content/pages` folder in your fork and click the create new file button.
+To add a page, open the `src/content/pages` folder in your fork and click Create New File button.

 A post has a frontmatter section and a body section.
 The frontmatter section is metadata about the post, such as which image to use and what categories it belongs to.
 A new post would have frontmatter that looks something like: